Skip to main content

 helm fetch cluster-wizard/wizard-client-webui --version 0.1.0 --untar

-helm -n wizard-client install wizard-client-webui ./wizard-client-webui --values ./override.yaml
+helm -n wizard-client install wizard-client-webui ./wizard-client-webui --values ./wizard-client-webui-values-override.yaml

 Helm values